Is Anyone Up?

 Is Anyone Up? was a pornographic website based on stolen and hacked photos that ceased operation in 2012.
 It allowed users to submit photographs or videos anonymously, mainly nude, erotic, and sexually explicit images.
 The site was closely associated with the metalcore and post-hardcore music scene, also featuring and depicting numerous nude photos of musicians of these genres.

 Is Anyone Up? was subject to great controversy because of the prevalence of revenge porn submissions to the service, many of which were submitted by former romantic partners without consent and with malicious intent.
+(Note: According to Charlotte Laws, about 36% of unedited photographs had been obtained from exes, although some of the women gave reasons to believe the ex had been hacked.)

 Many of the submitted revenge porn images were obtained as a result of multiple email account hacks.
 The ongoing incidents resulted in numerous lawsuits and even death threats aimed at Hunter Moore, founder and owner of Is Anyone Up?.
 The website was shut down on April 19, 2012.